harness/developer-hub/release-notes/continuous-delivery.md

 ## March 2024

-### Version 1.30.x
+### Version 1.30.7

 #### New features and enhancements

-- The Serverless Prepare Rollback step is now configured for use the Harness image, `harnessdev/serverless-preparerollback:3.30.1-2.0.0`, hosted on Docker Hub.
-For more information, go to [Serverless Prepare Rollback step](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/serverless/serverless-lambda-cd-quickstart/#serverless-prepare-rollback-step).
-(CDS-93468)
+- Harness has updated the logic for inheriting permissions from containerized step groups to steps.
+(CDS-79356)

+  The new logic follows these steps:
+  1. Use the Run Step configuration.
+  2. If there isn’t a Run Step configuration, use the Step Group configuration.

+  For more information, go to [Permissions inheritance logic from containerized step groups to steps](/kb/continuous-delivery/articles/configuration-inheritance-stepgroup-step/).

 #### Early access

 - You can create a multi-phase workflow that progressively deploys your new instances to a new ASG incrementally using the ASG Phased Deploy step when creating a Canary deployment.
 Currently, this feature is behind the feature flag, `CDS_ASG_PHASED_DEPLOY_FEATURE_NG`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 For more information, go to [Canary phased deployment](/docs/continuous-delivery/deploy-srv-diff-platforms/aws/asg-tutorial/#canary-phased-deployment).
-(CDS-87684)

 #### Limitations